 A Justice of the Peace cannot act as a Notary.
 They are different roles.
 If the person you are dealing with overseas advises you to go to a Notary, there is no Justice of the Peace who can carry out the role required.
 A Justice of the Peace has, what is usually called, a “domestic role”, in that they are authorised by law to sign, witness and certify documents for use within Tasmania, and in some circumstances other states and territories in Australia.
 This domestic role of a Justice of the Peace cannot be compared to the international role of a Notary.
 A Notary generally will not carry out Notarial Acts where the document is for use within Australia, even where they are authorised at law to do so.

 How many Notaries are there in Tasmania?

-As of 21 December 2020 there are 10 Notaries in Tasmania, one of whom, Kate Moss, undertakes her Notarial practice at WMM Law.
+To date there are 11 Notaries in Tasmania, one of whom, Kate Moss, undertakes her Notarial practice at WMM Law.